DiyaJames116/Python-Audio-Classification-App/README.md

-import matplotlib.pyplot as plt from IPython.display import Audio from scipy.io import wavfile import tensorflow as tf import numpy as np import io import csv import pandas as pd from scipy.io import wavfile
+import matplotlib.pyplot as plt from IPython.display import Audio from scipy.io import wavfile import io import pandas as pd
 ```

 For Android (Java):